New Frontier Hotel and Casino: Hotel Last Frontier (1942–65)

 McAfee sold the 91 Club in late 1941, to a group based in Arizona.
 R.E.
-Griffith, owner of a movie theater chain in the southwestern U.S., paid $1,000 per acre for the 35-acre site.
-In addition to theaters, Griffith also owned the Hotel El Rancho in Gallup, New Mexico, and planned to expand it into a hotel chain.
+“Griff” Griffith, the brother of film director D.W.
+Griffith, and owner of a movie theater chain in the southwestern U.S., paid $1,000 per acre for the 35-acre site.
+In addition to theaters, Griffith also owned the El Rancho Hotel & Motel in Gallup, New Mexico, and planned to expand it into a hotel chain.
 Griffith had originally planned to build his next hotel in Deming, New Mexico, before traveling to Las Vegas and realizing that it presented better opportunities.
 He intended to construct a western-themed hotel-casino resort on the newly purchased land.
 However, his initial name for the project was already in use by the El Rancho Vegas, which opened in 1941 as the first resort on the Las Vegas Strip.
 Instead, Griffith named his property the Hotel Last Frontier, while maintaining the western theme.

 Griffith hired architect William J. Moore, his nephew, to design the project, with emphasis on an authentic recreation of the Old West.
 Construction began on December 8, 1941, taking place around the 91 Club, which was incorporated into the new project as the Leo Carrillo Bar.
 It was named after Griffith's friend, entertainer Leo Carrillo.
 Building materials were difficult to acquire, due to a supply shortage caused by World War II.
 Moore purchased one or two abandoned mines in Pioche, Nevada, and sent crews to strip the sites of any usable materials.
 Moore also purchased two ranches in Moapa, Nevada, to supply meat and dairy for the resort.